 These are only a few things you can start with and build your way up.

-It's important to remember that union makes force so try and have an impact in your community.
-Get organized and work as a whole towards a community that respects the three R system.
-You can do so by having a communication channel where anyone can offer to donate, sale or buy second-hand items, you could set up a community garden avoiding food packaging have a compost system to reduce food waste.
+It's important to remember that union makes force, so try and have an impact on your community.
+Get organized and work as a whole towards a community that respects the three R systems.
+You can do so by having a communication channel where anyone can offer to donate, sale, or buy second-hand items, you could set up a community garden to avoid food packaging and have a compost system to reduce food waste.

 You may be interested at: Sustainable Development Goals (SDG): How to Put Them In Practice?